mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 The "System" defines Quality for us as what _others_ like.
 But true Quality must be discovered by oneself rather than taught or told.
-However, this does not mean that ones should build something that only works for oneself.
+However, this does not mean that one should build something that only works for oneself.
 Quality in its most impactful form inspires, eases and influences those who experience it.

 > [...]
 Quality tends to fan out like waves.
 The Quality job he didn't think anyone was